Nodefusion/NodefusionPortal.UserManual/README/Organizations/Organization-Profile.md

 Organization profile page has three parts.

-### Part One
+### Profile

 The first part displays information about the organization.

-It has four fields.

-The first field is ID.
+The first field shows Nodefusion Portal Organization ID.

-The second field is Name.
+The second field is Name of the organization.

 The third field is Address.

 The fourth field is VAT ID.

-### Part Two
+### Billing Services

-The second part displays Billing Service Information.
+This part displays Billing Service Information.

 It displays a Billing Service table with four columns.

 The first column is a Checkbox.
 You can select one or multiple rows inside the table and then use the Save button on top of the table to save changes for the selected rows.

-The second column is Billing Service.
-It cannot be modified.
+The second column is Billing Service name.
+It cannot be modified (read-only).

 The third column is Business Unit.
-It cannot be modified.
+It cannot be modified (read-only).

 The fourth column is Bill To Email.
 This field can be modified.

+:warning:**_NOTE:_**
+Keep in mind that this change needs to be approved by the Nodefusion administration and is NOT applied immediately.

-### Part Three
+### Contacts

 The third part of the page displays information regarding the Contacts.
+It allows user to update or submit contact deletion request.

 It displays a Contact table with seven columns.